kschults/Thumbtack-Challenge/README.md

 ------

 * There is a bit of a delay on a single tap while it waits to see if it is a double tap.
 It would be nice if this delay were shorter
+* Needs an image to show for incorrectly flagged mines on game loss